 I know this from personal experience as I was given a hassle in London on my way back home as my flight stopped there.
 But I think this was the exception rather then the rule.

-How to Prevent Losing Your Passport in Costa Rica
+How to Prevent Losing or Having Your Passport Stolen in Costa Rica

 There are different theories on the what you should with your passport when you arrive in Costa Rica The first one is that you should always carry it with you.